Bachelor of Arts (B.A.)

 Bachelor of Science (B.S.)

 The mathematics major at Barton offers a well-balanced program designed to give you the foundation you need to pursue a career in the private or public sector.
-You’ll not only master the traditional core of calculus, discrete mathematics, linear algebra, statistics and geometry; you’ll also have electives that include number theory, applied algebra, and graph theory.
-This blend of both the theoretical basics and the practical applications means you’ll have the knowledge base as well as the essential skills for the 21st century.
+Our mathematics program provides each student with a foundation that allows them to reason mathematically and work collaboratively to solve problems.
+You’ll not only master the traditional core of calculus, discrete mathematics, linear algebra, statistics and geometry; you’ll also study advanced theoretical and applied mathematics.
+This blend of both theoretical basics and practical applications, complemented with your ability to reason and work collaboratively, means you’ll have the knowledge base and essential skills necessary for the 21st century career path you choose.

 We encourage you to double major or pursue a minor.
-Mathematics majors have double majored and/or minored in biology, chemistry, accounting, business administration, physical education, and elementary and middle school education.
+Mathematics majors have double majored and/or minored in Accounting, Biology, Chemistry, Business Administration, Physical Education, Religion, English, Theatre, and Elementary and Middle School Education.
+It is a major that fits well with nearly any other interest you may have.

 Required math courses for both the Bachelor of Arts (B.A.) and the Bachelor of Science (B.S.) degrees are: